probablykory/valheim-mods/MoreJewelry/README.md

 ## Changelog

+### 1.0.2
+ * Bugfix for JC's original jewelry.
+Lumberjacking, etc should all work again.
+Thanks Majestic!

 ### 1.0.1
  * Fixes for the YamlConfigEditor.
 Enabled proper color usage when using Azu's Unofficial Config Manager, and fallback when not.